List of Ninjago characters: Elemental Masters

 The Elemental Masters are the guardians of the First Spinjitzu Master who have mastered the elements in Ninjago.
 Their descendants appear in the fourth season Tournament of Elements and help the ninja to fight against Master Chen's Anacondrai army.
 They reappear in the ninth season to form a resistance and help Lloyd save Ninjago City from Emperor Garmadon.
+A new generation of Elemental Masters appear in the second season of Ninjago: Dragons Rising.